LuckyJimJD/Residency/_pages/syllabus.md

 # Schedule

-_Note: All written assignments must be posted on TWEN **no later than 11:59 pm on Friday of the week in which they are due**.
+_Note: All assignments must be posted on TWEN **no later than 11:59 pm on Friday of the week in which they are due**.
 If you encounter problems with TWEN, you may send the assignment to me by email to meet the deadline and then post to TWEN when you are able._

 ## Orientation (March 30)

-### Reading (to be completed before orientation)
+#### Reading (to be completed before orientation)

 - Attorney disciplinary rules for the jurisdiciton of your field placement (see above for links).
 Pay special attention to the rules on attorneys' responsibilities to clients and confidentiality.
 - _Learning from Practice_, Chapter 3 & chapter corresponding to your field placement.